ahendest/crdt-exam/README.md

 - `Cannot find module 'ws'` or `@types/ws`: ensure `npm install` ran in the root workspace so dependencies are hoisted.
 - `Package subpath './server' is not defined by "exports" in y-websocket`: we ship a local `yjs-ws-server.ts` helper and no longer import internal y-websocket paths.
 - Port conflicts on 1234: export `PORT=5678` (PowerShell `setx PORT 5678`) and restart the server.
+- Server persistence snapshots live in `server/data/`.
+Delete the corresponding `.bin` file if you want to reset the shared document.

 ## Contributing Notes
 - Keep code strictly typed; use `doc.transact` wrappers and add succinct comments only when logic is non-obvious.